 - Buy in bulk: Make a list of those things you need on a constant basis: toilet paper, your preferred deodorant, staples for your home office.

 - Be a relentless bargain-shopper: Try to buy at high-sale times whenever possible.
+Think bathing suits in June and coats in December.

 - If travelling for business, use belts to line collars to keep them looking sharp.